-Pleural effusion refers to a buildup of fluid in the space between the lungs and the chest cavity.
-It can result from pneumonia and many other conditions.
-It can also be life threatening.
+Pleural effusion, sometimes called water on the lung, is a buildup of fluid between the lungs and the chest cavity.
+It can result from pneumonia, heart failure, cancer, and other conditions.

 Pleural effusion, or “water on the lung,” can resemble a respiratory infection.
 The cause is sometimes respiratory, but there are several other potential causes.
 A healthcare professional will need to diagnose the underlying cause to provide appropriate treatment.

 Symptoms of pleural effusion may include a cough, chest pain, and difficulty breathing.

 This article will look at what happens in pleural effusion, why it occurs, and some options for resolving it.

 When a person has pleural effusion, it means that